hyejang/qca-dataset-submission/filter_molecules/README.md

  ```
  So we're losing most of our compounds to having metals in them, a bunch to having azo or pyridinium or imines, halo pyridines, etc.

+ Visualized PDFs of what was removed and what remains; indeed, a lot of while chemistry was removed, but there is plenty of interesting chemistry remaining.
+I suspect this will be a rather challenging test set.

 ## Manifest